We Buy Bikes!

 Yes!
 Our cash offer is the lowest amount you can walk away with.
 You will definitely get more for your bike in store credit or as a trade-in.

-Is there a place where I can get an idea of imy bike's value?
+Is there a website where I can get an idea of my bike's value?

 Absolutetly.
 We recommend checking out the Bicycle Blue Book for a rough idea.
 A word of caution, though.
 Bicycles are bought and sold every day, but there are no state or federal laws requiring them to be registered.
 Therefore, there is no solid source of used bike sales data to run comps against, as there is with automobiles.
 The result is the BBB uses an algorithm to make a best guess, and that guess can easily OVERvalue your bike.